michae1-g/notes1/README.md

 # About
-Selected notes, work, and other materials for some courses I'm taking at NUS High and NUS.
+This repository contains materials for selected courses I am taking / have taken at NUS High and NUS.

-Most of the materials for History courses will be typed and uploaded directly as Markdown (.md) files.
-For other subjects, materials will typically be handwritten and scanned.
-Additional useful and relevant course-specific information will also be uploaded when possible.

 **Subjects with uploaded materials:**\
 [Chemistry](Chemistry/)\